Mailing, USPS, Postal Regulations

 • The physical size of your mail piece

-• The quantity of your campaign
+• The quantity of pieces your campaign needs to send

-• The schedule
+• The schedule of your direct mail campaign

-• The budget
+• The budget for your campaign

 In this post, we’re going to break down what you need to know about First Class and Standard Mail (USPS Marketing Mail) to make the right call.